Young African Leaders Initiative – Georgia State University – July 2018

 It starts with a simple sheet of paper.

-In most cases, I ask that my hosts budget try to include the nice big easel paper because it invites big thinking, scribbles, and the epic narrative we strive for.
+In most cases, I ask that my hosts budget to include the nice big easel paper because it invites big thinking, scribbles, and the epic narrative we strive for.
 If time/space/money do not allow, then I’ve had many variables, including butcher paper, legal paper, post-it notes, or drawing in your own notebook.
-I’ve also had to let go of all my environmentalist qualms with the paper that gets wasted in this activity because I’ve come to see how much more effective those giant sheets are for helping a person play and feel creative.
+I’ve also had to let go of all my environmentalist qualms with the paper that gets wasted (er, make that utilized) in this activity because I’ve come to see how much more effective those giant sheets are for helping a person play and feel creative.
 I’ve joked with many a fellow do-gooder that the world is slowly changing for the better, fueled by easel paper, coffee, circles of chairs, and good chocolate.

 Art is hard.